pemcg/object_walker/README.md

 ![Screenshot 5](/images/screenshot4.tiff)

-Now we can call the appropriate copy of object_walker with our customised @walk_association_whitelist, for example to compare the service provision data structure before and after calling CatalogItemInitialization:
+Now we can call the appropriate copy of object_walker with our customised @walk_association_whitelist, for example to compare the service provision data structures before and after calling CatalogItemInitialization:

 ![Screenshot 5](/images/screenshot5.tiff)